xndrmcw/welcome/content/project/curb_viz/index.md

         curb_graph + ggsave("curb_graph.png", device = "png", width = 11, height = 8, type = "cairo", dpi = 300)
-        # saves the graph as a png in the current working directory.
+        # saves the graph as a png in the current working directory. width and height are inches, dpi is resolution